How many countries are there in the world? It seems like a really easy question to answer, but it isn’t.

 The UN doesn’t cover everything, however.
 If you watched the opening ceremony at the Olympics, you will have noticed that over 200 countries were represented.
 200 is greater than 193, and the Vatican doesn’t have an Olympic team (but it would be kind of cool if it did).
 This leads us to…

 International Olympic Committee

-There are 205 members of the IOC.
+There are 206 members of the IOC as of 2019.
 The difference between the UN and the IOC is that the IOC includes several non-independent countries which are usually considered a territory of a larger country.
-This includes such places as Hong Kong, Puerto Rico, Guam, the Cook Island and the British Virgin Islands.
-The IOC also includes Taiwan (known in the IOC as Chinese Taipei) which is not a member of the UN.
+This includes such places as Hong Kong, Puerto Rico, Guam, the Cook Island, and the British Virgin Islands.
+The IOC also includes Taiwan (known in the IOC as Chinese Taipei) which is not a member of the United Nations.

 If you merge the list of the UN and the IOC, you still have some issues.
 Hong Kong is part of the IOC, but Macau isn’t.
 American territories have independent status in the IOC, but French territories such as French Polynesia do not.
 Antarctica isn’t represented on either list, but it is an entire continent you can visit.
 We need a bigger list.

 Here are the 13 places which are members of the International Olympic Committee, but are not in the United Nations:

 Even this list isn’t complete, however.
 There are countries which are de facto independent countries but aren’t recognized by anyone else.
 They control their own territory, have their own currency, run elections and everything else a country does, except they don’t have relations with anyone else.

 There are also additional territories which are not in international organizations like the IOC.
 Territories like Gibraltar, French Polynesia, Greenland, Curacao, and even Antarctica are distince geographical places, but are not listed as “countries” on any of the above lists.